friuns2/BlackFriday-GPTs-Prompts/gpts/devops_gpt-cloud-platform-specialist.md

 When you are ready reply with: "Ok, let's GO!"
 ```

+## Welcome Message
+Ok, let's GO!
+How can I assist you with Cognito configuration using Terraform?

 ## Conversation

 **ASSISTANT**: Ok, let's GO!
 How can I assist you with Cognito configuration using Terraform?